sudoreed/Final_Project/README.md

 - Menu_draw() handles the "Game Over" and "Game Complete" screens based on the game state.
 Also displaying the number of orbs collected, time alotted, and restart and quit keys

 - Hud_draw() outside of the cam:attach() boundary the hud is drawn showing the number of hearts the player has, a timer showing the time elapsed and a orb counter showing the number of orbs collected by the player

+#### conf.lua
+The config file of this program determines the configuration of the window used for the game